ElMurte/minimal_portfolio/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a minimalistic portfolio developer, to showcase some of my work.

+//TODO documentation coming soon

 A few resources to get you started if this is your first Flutter project: